Duck DNA Found In Jeju 737 Engines

 Key Takeaways:

-• Investigators face a significant challenge as voice and data recorders stopped four minutes before impact, obscuring critical details about the crew's subsequent actions and decisions leading to the gear-up landing.
+• Investigators face a significant challenge because the voice and data recorders stopped four minutes before impact, hindering the understanding of the crew's actions.

 See a mistake?
 Contact us.